ntaurich/GameOfLife_ntaurich/README.txt

 /*
-Explaination:
+Explanation:
-the game is played on a rectangular grid of cells, so hat each cell has eight neighbors (adjacent cells).
+the game is played on a rectangular grid of cells, so that each cell has eight neighbors (adjacent cells).
 Each cell is either occupied by an organism or not.
 A pattern of occupied and unoccupied cells in a grid is called a generation.
-THe rules for deriving a new generation from the previous generation are these:
+The rules for deriving a new generation from the previous generation are these:

 1.Death.
 If an occupied cell has 0, 1, 4, 5, 6, 7, or 8 occupied neighbors, the organism dies
 (0 or 1 of loneliness; 4 thru 8 of overcrowding).